-Ah, The Polar Express.
-It has become as much of a holiday tradition for our kids as The Nutcracker.
-The talented Chris Van Allsburg created a classic with the story about believing in the magic of Christmas.
-The book-inspired movie became an instant classic, which in turn inspired all sorts of events, usually involving hot chocolate and visits with Santa.
-Here's how Boston families can experience The Polar Express brought to life through train rides, story times, and even a 4D movie to authentic steam trains carrying passengers to meet Santa at the "North Pole."
+The Polar Express has become as much of a holiday tradition for our kids as The Nutcrackeris for us.
+Chris Van Allsburg's story about believing in the magic of Christmas inspired a gorgeously animated movie, which in turn spurred all sorts of events that usually involve trains, hot chocolate, and visits with Santa.
+Boston families can experience The Polar Express, brought to life by rides that range from a 4D movie to authentic steam trains carrying passengers to meet Santa at the "North Pole."

 I had the opportunity to visit Kidville of Wellesley with Paigely, my two-year-old, this week.
 I learned that Kidville was started by a mom in New York City who was sick of taking her child to classes with no kid-conveniences available, like a place to park a stroller.
 She dreamed of a one-stop shop that made the lives of families with young children easier.
 Hence, Kidville was born.
 Offering world-class development programs, birthday parties, shopping, indoor play-spaces, and a mini-salon; the NYC mom absolutely succeeded.